BrandBird/integration/README.md

     const blob = await openBrandBird(
       {
         provider: 'Google', // The name of your platform
-        src: 'Input image in BASE64 format or a public URL', // Optional }
+        src: 'Image in BASE64 format or public URL', // Optional: input image to editor }
     );